 Since income from F&O Trading is considered as normal business income, therefore normal rules for the maintenance of Books of accounts as stated in section 44AA of the Income Tax Act’1961 are applicable.
 These rules can be summarised as follows:

-1) If there is loss in F&O trading or the Net profit is less than 8% of the turnover or the turnover exceeds Rs.
+1) If there is loss in F&O trading or the Net profit is less than 8% (6%, if all trades are digital) of the turnover or the turnover exceeds Rs.
 1 crore, then provisions of Tax Audit are applicable and in order to get tax audit done, maintenance of books of account are mandatory.

-2) if there is a profit in F&O and the profit is 8% or more of total turnover , then only the income has to be declared as business income and accordingly ITR has to be filed.
+2) if there is a profit in F&O and the profit is 8% (6%, if all trades are digital) or more of total turnover , then only the income has to be declared as business income and accordingly ITR has to be filed.
 There will be no need to maintain books of accounts.

 Since income from F&O trading is to be treated as business income, therefore an individual filing return with F&O trading income has to file ITR in form ITR 4.